lucagrementieri/model-manifold/README.md

-# Model-centric data manifold: the data through the eyes of the model
+# Model-centric Data Manifold: the Data Through the Eyes of the Model

-This repository contains the code used to perform the experiments of the paper "Model-centric data manifold: the data through the eyes of the model".
+This repository contains the code used to perform the experiments of the paper "Model-centric Data manifold: the Data Through the Eyes of the Model".

 ## Getting started

 The repository contains:
-- a `checkpoint` directory containing a checkpoint of a small CNN partially trained on MNIST and a checkpoint of a VGG11-like network partially trained on CIFAR-10;
+- a `checkpoint` directory containing a checkpoint of a CNN partially trained on MNIST and a checkpoint of a VGG11-like network partially trained on CIFAR-10;
 - the package `model_manifold` that includes functions to move along a leaf of the foliation as well as to move across different leaves;